What Is Vaginal Odor?

 Yeast infections, often caused by yeast of the genus Candida, also known as Vaginal Thrush or Vulvovaginal Candidiasis (VVC), can also cause vaginal malodor.

 Yeast infections are especially common in people who wear tight fitting clothes like tight jeans and/or panty hose that allow heat and humidity to build up.
-Wearing loose cloths and avoiding tight pants can therefore help to prevent yeast infections.
+Wearing loose clothes and avoiding tight pants can, therefore, help to prevent yeast infections.

 Killing of the natural flora of lactobacilli in the vagina creates space for other not so friendly microbes like anaerobic bacteria and yeast to grow.
 Therefore avoiding things that can kill the friendly vaginal bacteria can also help prevent a bacterial or yeast infection.
-Among these things are the use of feminine hygiene products with lots of perfume in them, antibiotic treatments, frequent use of hot tubs (the chlorine in the water kills the friendly bacteria), and douching.
+Among these things are the use of feminine hygiene products with lots of perfume in them, antibiotic treatments, frequent use of hot tubs (the chlorine in the water kills the friendly bacteria), and douching, a practice that is particularly common among African-American women.

-Many women douche because they think it might help prevent vaginal diseases, but numerous studies showed that the opposite is the case: douching can irritate the vagina, making is easier for microbes to attach to and infect the sensitive lining and it displaces or kills the natural bacterial flora that helps preventing the overgrowth with other bacteria and fungi.
+Many women douche because they think it might help prevent vaginal diseases, but numerous studies showed that the opposite is the case: douching can irritate the vagina, making it easier for microbes to attach to and infect the sensitive lining and it displaces or kills the natural bacterial flora that helps to prevent the overgrowth with other bacteria and fungi.

-Eating a well-balanced diet that contains yoghurt with active culture can also help prevent vaginal infections.
+Eating a well-balanced diet that contains yogurt with active culture can also help prevent vaginal infections.
+In diabetic women, it has also been suggested that yogurt consumption reduces the risk of vaginal yeast infection, caused by Candida, by regulating pH and suppressing Candida overgrowth.

 If you go swimming, change out of the wet clothes as soon as possible.